arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 ### QSPI Storage Mode

 #### Setting Up
 To use internal **QSPI** storage for downloading the binary file via OTA (Over-The-Air), you will only need the Arduino Portenta H7 board connected to the computer with the [Arduino IDE](https://www.arduino.cc/en/software).
-With it, you will need to have selected the **Arduino Portenta H7 (M7 Core)** with the Flash split of **1MB M7 + 1MB M4** for the purpose of this tutorial and the corresponding port.
+With it, you will need to have selected the **Arduino Portenta H7 (M7 Core)** with the Flash split of **1MB M7 + 1 MB M4** for the purpose of this tutorial and the corresponding port.

 ![Arduino Portenta H7 Board Connection](assets/portenta_h7_board_selection.png)